protomielino/yapl/README.md

-# qt_yapl
+# kd_yapl

 more or less from scratch.

-watch out, "quad-trees" ahead.
+k-d tree variant.

-bad choice of structure, or bad implementation.
+better choice of structure, or better implementation.

-it works(?) but you can't have a precise interaction between single particles, since the forces are accumulated per cell.

-maybe k-d trees...
+seems to be working and it actually speeds things up.

+but there are probably better ways to do this.

+compile with gcc main.c maths.c sim.c kd.c -o kd_yapl -lm -lraylib